-College of Medicine Department of Pediatrics
+College of Medicine, Department of Pediatrics

 Dr. Behnke’s research expertise includes study design and methodology related to longitudinal, prospective studies of difficult to maintain cohorts.
-She has served as one of two principal investigators (along with Dr. Eyler) on a long-term growth and development project funded by NIH-National Institute on Drug Abuse (NIDA) for more than 17 years.
+She has served as one of two principal investigators (along with Dr. Fonda Eyler) on a long-term growth and development project funded by NIH-National Institute on Drug Abuse (NIDA) for more than 17 years.
 Women who volunteered for the study were enrolled during their pregnancy and their children were followed until their middle teenage years with repeated assessments of their growth and development, evaluated within the context of environmental and psycho-social issues.
-The data set accumulated over the length of the study is both wide (original cohort 296 with 90 percent follow-up rate) and deep (over 20 data time points which include clinical, psycho-social, behavioral, medical, home, school assessments).
+The data set accumulated over the length of the study is both wide (original cohort 296 with 90 percent follow-up rate) and deep (over 20 data time points which include clinical, psycho-social, behavioral, medical, home, and school assessments).

 Throughout her career, Dr. Behnke has served on many NIH review boards and panels, as an ad hoc reviewer for numerous peer-reviewed journals, and as a member of the editorial board for the Journal of Addiction Medicine and Death Studies.
 She has a sustained publication record with more than 50 refereed articles and book chapters and has received a number of academic awards and honors throughout her career.
 She was most recently recognized by the College of Medicine with a 2015 Lifetime Achievement award for her many academic contributions.

 Dr. Behnke is a core faculty member and serves on the leadership team for the Anita Zucker Center for Excellence in Early Childhood Studies.

 Board Member, Zambia Mission Fund, 2005 – present